 What Does it Take to Be a Jeweler?

-Position Description Fabricate and repair jewelry articles.
+Job Description & Duties Fabricate and repair jewelry articles.
 Make models or molds to create jewelry items.

 When polled, Jewelers say the following skills are most frequently used in their jobs:

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Operations Analysis: Analyzing needs and product requirements to create a design.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Time Management: Managing one’s own time and the time of others.

 Speaking: Talking to others to convey information effectively.